 Should You Cancel Your Trip?

 I don’t advise it.
 You may want to avoid Air France if you can manage it, assuming you haven’t already booked tickets.
 Do be aware that things may run more slowly than usual and you may run into some frustration.
 From my perspective, though, canceling your trip entirely isn’t warranted.
-Flights and Eurostar trains are running normally at this time, as is the Paris metro.
+Flights and Eurostar trains are running all but normally at this time, as is the Paris metro.
 If you’ve planned to travel around France by train in April, May and/or June 2018, you may experience more significant delays and frustrations.
 Consider renting a car or making alternative arrangements if you want to avoid these.

 Heading to France?
 Be Prepared